XDF2018/SDSOC_CV_ML/readme.md

 have the flexibility to adapt their hardware and platforms to achieve unparalleled acceleration.

-In this lab you will take video input from a USB3 webcam, run it through the Deep-learning Processing Unit (DPU), and detect faces in the input video stream using the DenseBox neural network as illustrated in the following figure.
+In this lab you will take video input from a USB webcam, run it through the Deep-learning Processing Unit (DPU), and detect faces in the input video stream using the DenseBox neural network as illustrated in the following figure.
 You will then output the video with an overlay onto a DisplayPort-connected monitor.
 All of this will be built